 For S1,0,0(g) we obtain the first spatial moment of the entropy function along the x direction (ane the same holds for the other directions, respectively).

 By construction, the generalized entropy function Su,v,w(g) is better suited than S(g) in detecting spatial fluctuations during the Monte Carlo power iteration.
 In order to illustrate our argument, let us revisit the homogeneous reactor benchmark, with a fixed number of meshes B = 512.
-The behavior of S1,0,0(g) for the reactor configurations obtained by keeping the number of neutrons N fixed and varying the box size L is illustrated in Fig. [HC5] (top).
+The behavior of S1,0,0(g) for the reactor configurations obtained by keeping the number of neutrons N fixed and varying the box size L is illustrated in Figure 28 (top).
 The first spatial moment of the entropy along the x direction is expected to be zero due to the symmetry of neutron distribution.
 Since the source for the power iteration is initially placed at the center of the box, there is no appreciable convergence

 phase for S1,0,0(g), as opposed to S(g).